On Using Certified Training towards Empirical Robustness

 While this was not the focus of their works, \citet{Gowal2018,Mao2024} both demonstrated that certified training schemes (including IBP for \citet{Gowal2018}, IBP, SABR and MTL-IBP for \cite{Mao2024}) outperform multi-step adversarial training on large perturbation radii on MNIST for relatively shallow convolutional networks.
 Specifically, \citet{Gowal2018} showed that IBP outperforms PGD-7 training in terms of PGD-200-10 (PGD with $200$ iterations and $10$ restarts) accuracy for $\epsilon \in \{0.3, 0.4\}$, when using a $100$-epoch training schedule. \citet{Mao2024} tuned the certified training schemes to maximize certified robustness, and then positively compared their empirical robustness, measured through the attacks within MN-BaB, a complete verifier based on branch-and-bound~\citep{Ferrari2022}, to the AA accuracy of PGD-5-3 training for $\epsilon = 0.3$ (using a $70$-epoch training schedule).
-We omit MNIST from our study owing to its relative simplicity, and to our focus on settings typically considered in the single-step adversarial training literature~\citep{Jorge2022,Rocamora2024,Andriushchenko2020}.
+Moreover, \citet{DeBartolomeis2023} report that, on MNIST, IBP~\citep{Shi2021} outperforms adversarial training based on a 10-step AutoPGD~\citep{Croce2020} attack in terms of AA accuracy for $\epsilon \in \{0.1, 0.2, 0.3, 0.4\}$.
+However, they employ inconsistent training schedules and optimizers across methods, and their adversarial training baseline severely under-performs compared to other works~\citep{Mao2024}.
+We omit MNIST from our main study owing to its relative simplicity, and to our focus on settings typically considered in the single-step adversarial training literature~\citep{Jorge2022,Rocamora2024,Andriushchenko2020}.